ocanty/dev/README.md

 It provides virtual environments for Python, Go & Node.js.
 All external dependencies and rc / profile files stay within the repository, the host system shouldn't be effected.
+I don't even have Node or Go installed on my machine outside of this repo :)

 ![screenshot](./docs/README/screenshot.png)